kamlekar/slim-scroll/README.md

 The solution was simple but that is how I got this thought :).

 ### Future implementations:
-- Make it work for operating systems other than Windows.
 - Implement Horizontal Scrollbar.

 ---------------------------------